massoncheg/forgejo-docs/docs/admin/command-line.md

    forgejo manager restart - Gracefully restart the running process - (not implemented for windows servers)

 USAGE:
-   forgejo manager restart command [command options]
+   forgejo manager restart [command options]

 COMMANDS:
    help, h  Shows a list of commands or help for one command